deepakdk9669-collab/PolicyPARAKH/README.md

 **"Contracts are designed to be signed, not read."**

 1.  **The "Non-Disclosure" Trap (Insurance):** 40% of health claims are rejected because users failed to understand a hidden clause.
-    *   *Example:* If your father smokes and you didn't declare it, the insurer can cancel the **entire policy** 10 years later.
 2.  **The "Security Deposit" Scam (Rent):** Landlords often hide clauses like *"Painting charges deductible"* or *"10% annual hike"* in page 15 of a lease.
 3.  **The "Bond" Trap (Jobs):** Freshers sign offer letters without realizing they are agreeing to a **₹2 Lakh Penalty** if they quit within 2 years.